Huangza123/huangza123.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello, welcome to my site."
+title: "Welcome to my site."
 author_profile: true
 redirect_from:
   - /about/